chop-dbhi/django-dicom-review/README.md

 ## Setting lists of studies to be reviewed

 First create a list of studies.
 This can be done in the Admin interface under `Study Lists`.
 Once a study list has been created you can set it as the default_study_list on the `App Configuration` object in the Admin or as the study_list on individual users in the system.
 You can create different study lists and set them on different users to divide up work.
 Then change the default prioritizer to `lists` on the App Configuration object (or just on a particular user, depending on your desired setup).
 Once this is done the system will pull studies from the specified list (if specified at the user level, than the user list, if not, the global list).
-If you set the prioritazation algorithm to `lists` but do not create and set any study lists, it will just pull from the database of eligible studies.
+If you set the prioritization algorithm to `lists` but do not create and set any study lists, it will just pull from the database of eligible studies.

 ## Writing your own prioritizer